Call Deadline: 01-Jul-2017

-Al-ʽArabiyya, the journal of the American Association of Teachers of Arabic, is a leading journal in the field of Arabic language and linguistics.
+Al-cArabiyya, the journal of the American Association of Teachers of Arabic, is a leading journal in the field of Arabic language and linguistics.
 Al-cArabiyya welcomes scholarly and pedagogical articles, and book reviews that contribute to the advancement of study, criticism, research, and teaching in the fields of Arabic language, linguistics, and literature.
-We also consider responses and comments on articles published in previous issues.
+The journal also considers responses and comments on articles published in previous issues.
 Review articles are also welcome; contact the editor to propose one.

 Submissions are only accepted by email attachment.
 Please attach both a PDF version and an original MS Word document.
 Number all pages consecutively in the upper right-hand corner.
 Include an abstract in English of approximately 100 to 150 words at the beginning of the article followed by key words relevant to the content of the article (7-10 words).

 To aid the blind review process: Remove author's name and identifying remarks from the article.
 Include a cover sheet with: author's name, mailing address, email address, telephone number, academic affiliation, and title of the article.
 For submissions with multiple authors, include all authors' information on the cover sheet.